 Name and Office Held Function James R. Bond Director, President and Chief Executive Officer As President and Chief Executive Officer, Mr. Bond is responsible for strategic planning and operations, as well as managing the Company's relations with the Company's legal advisers, regulatory authorities and the investment community; as a director, Mr. Bond participates in management oversight and helps to ensure compliance with the Company's corporate governance policies and standards.
 Peter Hughes Director and Lead Director As an independent director, Mr. Hughes supervises the Company's senior management and Board and helps to ensure compliance with the Company's corporate governance policies and standards.
 Anthony (" Tony ") Andrukaitis Director and Executive Vice President Business Development and Chief Operating Officer As a director, Mr. Andrukaitis supervises the Company's management and helps to ensure compliance with the Company's corporate governance policies and standards.
 As Vice President Business Development and COO, Mr. Andrukaitis is responsible for the daily operations of the Company's plant in Bonham, Texas and will continue to take an active management role in pursuing growth of business opportunities, including mergers and acquisitions.
 Edward Paul (" Paul ") Cass Director and Audit Committee Member As an independent director, Mr. Cass supervises the Company's management and helps to ensure compliance with the Company's corporate governance policies and standards.
 Laura Roach Director As an independent director, Ms. Roach supervises the Company's management and helps to ensure compliance with the Company's corporate governance policies and standards.
 Jesse V. Crews Director and Audit Committee Member As an independent director, Mr. Crews supervises the Company's management and helps to ensure compliance with the Company's corporate governance policies and standards.
-Frank Busch (1) Director and Audit Committee Member As an independent director, Mr. Busch supervises the Company's management and helps to ensure compliance with the Company's corporate governance policies and standards.
-Richard Lee Chief Financial Officer As the Company's Chief Financial Officer, Mr. Lee is responsible for the management and supervision of all financial aspects of the Company's business.
+Frank Busch Director and Audit Committee Member As an independent director, Mr. Busch supervises the Company's management and helps to ensure compliance with the Company's corporate governance policies and standards.
+Richard Lee As the Company's Chief Financial Officer, Mr. Lee is responsible for the Chief Financial Officer management and supervision of all financial aspects of the Company's business.
+Chris Stewart As President of the Company's wholly owned subsidiary, KIQ X Industries Inc. President of KIQ X Industries Inc. Mr. Stewart is responsible for all aspects of the KXI Suspension System project.